jlgrall/esEngine/doc/collections.md

 ### .addFrom( entity..., [selector] )
 Adds the given entities to this bag.
-- **entity...**: entities or eLinks, arrays of entities, arrays of eLinks and bags.
+- **entity...**: entities, eLinks, arrays of entities, arrays of eLinks and bags.
 - **selector** (optional): only add the entities that are matched by the selector.
 Also accepts components types directly.

 ### .remove( entity... )